opentimestamps/opentimestamps-client/README.md

   an attacker to do anything worse than give us a timestamp that fails validation, an easily fixed problem.

-* git-gpg-wrapper doesn't yet check for you if the timestamp on the git commit makes sense.
+* ots-git-gpg-wrapper doesn't yet check for you if the timestamp on the git commit makes sense.